MOHITJOD/MOHITJOD/README.md

-- 👋 Hi, I’m @MOHIT GIRI
+- Hi, I’m Mohit Giri
-- 👀 I’m interested in AI
+- I’m interested in Softwares
-- 🌱 I’m currently learning JAVA
+- I’m currently learning Web-Dev
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 MOHITJOD/MOHITJOD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.